felipecastrosales/chat/README.md

    A simple Chat developed with Flutter 💙 and Firebase 💛.<br>
    With this application you can chat with people, acessing it via your Google Account, sending and receiving messages and photos, and entering different accounts with each message you send.
    As a backend, I used Firebase, noSQL and in real time, which gives you flexibility, easy development, manipulation and structuring, you can see more on the <a href="https://firebase.google.com/">Firebase Website</a>.<br>
-   This application is in version 1.0.
+   This application is in version 2.0.0, using Flutter 3.7.0 and latest versions of all dependencies.
 </p>

 ---